 9. Netiquette rules tell us to not spread false information

-We all have a distant uncle/aunt who’s always sharing the most absurd WhatsApp forward on the family groups, telling us that 5G towers are the worst thing that can happen to us.
+We all have a distant uncle/aunt who always shares the most absurd WhatsApp forward on the family groups, telling us that 5G towers are the worst thing that can happen to us.
 It’s a common phenomenon, and you should do your bit to stop it.

-While nobody wants to talk to uncle Greg and dissuade him from sharing his WhatsApp forwards, it’s something you should really be doing.
-Spreading false information ends up causing significant damage to certain people and/or groups.
+While nobody wants to talk to uncle Greg and dissuade him from sharing his WhatsApp forwards, try to bear in mind the netiquette rules and strike up a conversation with him about what he’s doing.
+Spreading false information can also end up causing significant damage to certain people and/or groups who are already oppressed.

 10. Be mindful of your own privacy

-Jokes aside, we hope you can now answer “What are the 10 basic rules of netiquette” and that you’re now a model citizen, both online and offline.
+Jokes aside, we hope you can now answer the ‘what are the 10 basic rules of netiquette’ question with ease, and that you’re now a model citizen – both online and offline.
 Most importantly, we hope your dates don’t end up freaking out over your stalking episodes.
 In other words, look but don’t tap.